-You’re pulling out all of the stops to plan your Dream Wedding but we know that you don’t want to start your life as newlyweds with a broken piggy bank.
+You’re pulling out all of the stops to plan your Dream Wedding, but we know that you don’t want to start your life as newlyweds with a broken piggy bank.

-The wedding cake is a crucial part of any reception and you’ve got tons of ideas about how to make yours absolutely perfect.
+The wedding cake is a crucial part of any reception, and we know that you have tons of ideas about how to make yours perfect.
 Since this is likely your first time hiring a cake designer and purchasing a wedding cake, we want you to know what to expect to spend.

 Serving and Tiers

-Frosting and cake covering
+Frosting and Cake Covering

-Pay for greatness
+Pay for Greatness

-You’ll only ever design one wedding cake (we hope).
-Remember the saying as old as time; you get what you pay for.
+You’ll only ever design one wedding cake (we hope)!
+Remember the saying as old as time, “You get what you pay for.”
 If a price seems too good to be true, it probably is!
-Don’t cut corners and don’t pay for anything less than perfect.
+Don’t cut corners, and don’t pay for anything less than perfect.
 Your wedding cake should be as show-stopping as you are.